ag-grid/ag-grid-angular-cli-example/README.md

 To build & run:

-- `ng serve`
+- `npm start`

-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 Building
 ========

-To build:

-- `ng build`

-To do a prod build:
+To do a prod build (with AOT):

-- `ng build --prod`

-To do a AOT build:

-- `ng build --aot`
+- `npm run build`

 The build artifacts will be stored in the `dist/` directory.